lancedb/lancedb/docs/src/hybrid_search.md

     Only returns `_relevance_score`.
 Does not support `return_score = "all"`.

 ### Cross Encoder Reranker
-This re-ranker uses the [Sentence Transformers](https://www.sbert.net/) library to combine the results of semantic and full-text search.
-You can use this re-ranker by passing `CrossEncoderReranker()` to the `rerank()` method.
+This reranker uses the [Sentence Transformers](https://www.sbert.net/) library to combine the results of semantic and full-text search.
+You can use it by passing `CrossEncoderReranker()` to the `rerank()` method.

 ```python
 from lancedb.rerankers import CrossEncoderReranker